 Types of constraints

-/A constraint limits the output that an entity can produce.
-When viewing such constraints, the key issue is whether an expansion of the constraint could result in more sales.
-If so, proper management of the constraint can lead to more profits.
-Given the importance of the constraint concept, it is of great importance to understand the types of constraints to which a business may be subjected.
+Given the importance of the constraint concept, it is critical to understand the types of constraints to which a business may be subjected.
 For example, a machine that is only able to produce a certain amount of a crucial part will limit sales of the final products that incorporate that part.
+Here are the main types of constraints:

+Paradigm constraint.
 When employees hold a belief that causes them to act in a certain way, this is called a paradigm constraint, and can impact a process to such an extent that the belief is considered a constraint.
 An example of such a constraint is the belief that the only good work station is one humming along at 100% of capacity, even though there is not enough demand to justify so much work.
 The result could be the divergence of resources away from the true constraint (perhaps a machine) resulting in suboptimal use of the actual constrained resource.

 Related AccountingTools Course